Check this post, If you want to understand what is an interrupt.

 |3||Timer/Counter 1 interrupt||001Bh|

 |4||Serial communication interrupt||0023h|

 In 8051, each interrupt can have either high priority or low priority.
-Priority level of interrupt can be set to high by setting corresponding bit in Interrupt Priority (IP) resister or it can be set to low by clearing corresponding bit in IP register.
+The priority level of an interrupt can be set to high by setting the corresponding bit in Interrupt Priority (IP) resister or it can be set to low by clearing the corresponding bit in the Interrupt Priority (IP) register.

 |(MSB) IP.7||IP.6||IP.5||IP.4||IP.3||IP.2||IP.1||(LSB) IP.0|